Christina Grimmie: Aftermath and reactions

 The Plaza Live reopened four days after the shooting, paying tribute to Grimmie.
 Management asked Orlando police to help evaluate the club's security.
 Some singers in Las Vegas—including Cali Tucker, another season six contestant on The Voice—were given escorts after their performances.
-In California, VidCon added metal detectors and security officers, and banned informal meet-and-greets in the wake of Grimmie's shooting.
+In California, VidCon added metal detectors and security officers, and banned informal meet-and-greets in the wake of Grimmie's murder.
 Video personalities including Joey Graceffa were assigned private security.
 An industry attorney said the extra measures are "expensive, and fans don't like it.
 But this is the new reality."

-The shooting at Pulse nightclub bar occurred the night after Grimmie's murder, and also took place in Orlando; it was only four miles from where Grimmie was shot.
-While police confirmed that the two shootings had no connection, Billboard published "An Open Letter to Congress: Stop Gun Violence Now" on June 23, demanding background checks for every gun purchase and an outright ban on sales to suspected terrorists.
-The inspiration for the letter came from both shootings, and Billboard editors said the ease with which "dangerous people" can get guns is the one connection between Grimmie's murder and the Pulse shooting.
-The letter was signed by nearly 200 music industry luminaries, including artists Cher, Jennifer Lopez, Lady Gaga, Britney Spears, Thom Yorke, surviving Beatles Paul McCartney and Ringo Starr, and executives Daniel Glass, Irving Azoff, and Russell Simmons.

 In February 2017, Grimmie's family announced their plans to create a foundation in her honor named "The Christina Grimmie Foundation".
 The foundation's purpose is to support those affected by gun violence and/or breast cancer.
-The foundation frequently hosts events in Grimmie's honor, to ensure that Grimmie's death is "not the end of her story."
+The foundation frequently hosts events in Grimmie's honor, to ensure that Grimmie's death is "not the end of her story".
 Later that month, an episode of 48 Hours titled "Stalked" aired, focusing on Grimmie's murder.

 On the second anniversary of Grimmie's murder, the city of Orlando paid tribute, as did the police force.
 That same month, a podcast titled Christina Grimmie: The Murder of a Rising Star was released, with separate episodes all focusing on key components of her murder.
 After the Jacksonville Landing shooting occurred in August 2018, BBC News compared Grimmie's murder with it, along with other shootings that had occurred in Florida.

+Grimmie's death was the inspiration for the 2022 song "Glimpse of Us", co-written by her close-friends Connor and Riley McDonough of Before You Exit (along with Alexis Kesselman and Castle) and released by Japanese-Australian singer-songwriter Joji, who formerly went by the YouTube moniker Filthy Frank.
+The song was originally created as a voice memo by Riley McDonough in 2019 to cope with Grimmie's death, as during recording he "[called] out to God, [asking], "If I could only catch a glimpse of you."
+It was released as a single on June 10, 2022 and peaked at #8 on the Billboard Hot 100.